bihealth/bih-cluster/bih-cluster/docs/best-practice/project-structure.md

 # Project File System Structure

 !!! warning "Under Construction"
-    This guide was written for the old GPFS file system is in the process of being updated.
+    This guide was written for the old GPFS file system and is in the process of being updated.

 ## General Aims